grahfmusic/devworkdoc/dev-process.md

 ## Introduction

-As a meticulous and organised developer, I follow a structured approach to crafting scripts and tools that align with stakeholder requirements.
+As an organised developer, I follow a structured approach to crafting scripts and tools that align with stakeholder and/or the development teams requirements.
 This process ensures the final product is efficient, scalable, and easy to maintain.

 ## Requirements Gathering